port-labs/port-docs/docs/guides-and-tutorials/let-developers-enrich-services-using-gitops.md

 This page provides details about the action run.
 We can see that the backend returned `Success` and the pull-request was created successfully.

-4. Head over to your service's Github repository, you will see that a new pull-request was created:
+4. Head over to your service's repository, you will see that a new pull-request was created:

 <img src='/img/guides/gitopsActionRepoPullRequest.png' width='70%' />